US Dollar Rises After Fed Official’s Comments By FXNEWSTODAY

 Chicago Fed President Austan Goolsbee also said the Fed may soon need to shift its focus to preventing unemployment from rising by fighting inflation.

-Output at U.S. factories rose in November, supported by a rebound in auto production after the end of strikes, but activity was weaker elsewhere as manufacturing faces higher borrowing and falling demand for goods, data showed on Friday.
+Output at U.S. factories rose in November, supported by a rebound in auto production following the end of strikes, but activity was weaker elsewhere as manufacturing faces higher borrowing and falling demand for goods, data showed on Friday.

 The dollar index rose in the latest trading by 0.56% during the day to 102.52.